-I have already written a fairly detailed guide about gable vents on this blog but due to the large amount of queries about the installation process, I have decided to cover this topic separately in this article.
-Click on a link below to jump to the section that interests you.
+I’ve already written a detailed guide on gable vents on this blog but I received many queries about the installation process.
+Therefore, I’ve decided to cover this topic separately in this article.
+To navigate quickly to the section you’re interested in, click on one of the links below.

-- Step 1: Gather all the tools and the vents that you need.
+- Gather all the tools and vents you’ll need.

 Step 1: Gather all the tools and the vents that you need

-For the first step you are going to want to gather all the tools needed along with your vent that you are wanting to install.
-The last thing that you want is a hole in the side of your home to then realize you are missing something and have to run out to buy one them.
+For the first step, you will want to gather all the tools needed and the vent you want to install.
+The last thing you want is a hole in the side of your home to realize you are missing something and have to run out to buy one.

-I have added a list below for all the tools that you are going to need to begin installing your brand new gable vent.
+I have added a list below of all the tools you will need to install your brand-new gable vent.